New features in General Purpose and optimized Cloud Servers

 Preparing the data disk for use

-As a result of having a separate system disk and data disk with General Purpose and I/O optimized servers, you must prepare your data disk by formatting and mounting it to your server before you can use it.
+As a result of having a separate system disk and data disk for I/O optimized servers, you must prepare your data disk by formatting and mounting it to your server before you can use it.
 Follow the instructions in these articles to prepare your data disk for use:

 No 512 MB RAM servers

 The 512 MB RAM cloud server is not available for General Purpose and work-optimized flavors.
 As a server that uses shared CPU and networking resources, maintaining the 512 MB size would place too much stress on the host because of the bursting capabilities, and potentially negatively impact other servers on the host computer.

 © 2014 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License